 And when diet culture seems tempting, remember that you’re educating yourself to work past your old habits, not fall back into them.

 Recognizing and annihilating diet culture will not be easy, but it will be worth it.
-Working with a non-diet dietitian can help!
+Working with a intuitive eating dietitian can help!